david-vanderson/dvui/INSIDE.md

 }
 ```

+See the code for [pub fn sliderEntry](https://github.com/david-vanderson/dvui/blob/master/src/dvui.zig#:~:text=pub%20fn%20sliderEntry) for an advanced example that includes:
+* swapping the kind of widget
+* min size calculated from font
+* tab index
+* storing data from frame to frame
+* intercepting events and forwarding to child widgets
+* tracking ctrl key for ctrl-click
+* drawing a rounded rect

 ### One Frame At a Time

 DVUI is an immediate-mode GUI, so widgets are created on the fly.
 We also process the whole list of events that happened since last frame.